 People who have a bachelor’s degree in a field other than nursing and are looking to switch careers have several educational options:

-- A second option is to enter an Accelerated Bachelor of Science in Nursing (ABSN) program, which requires you to have already earned a bachelor’s degree in any discipline, as well as complete prerequisite science courses.
-This type of program, which is frequently offered online, focuses all of its coursework on nursing practice, theory, and clinical education, so there is no need to spend any credit hours on non-nursing courses.
-It is “accelerated” because completion of this type of BSN program generally takes less than two years, instead of the four years needed for a traditional bachelor’s degree.
+- You can enter an Accelerated Bachelor of Science in Nursing (ABSN) program.
+This type of program, which is frequently offered online, focuses on nursing practice, theory and clinical education.
+It is “accelerated” because completion of this type of BSN program generally takes less than two years.

-- The third option for a fast-track nursing program is a Master’s Entry in Nursing Practice (MENP) program, another program designed for those who already have a bachelor’s degree.
-Graduates of this program earn a Master of Science in Nursing (MSN) and are prepared to take the NCLEX-RN exam and become a registered nurse.
+- The third option is a Master’s Entry in Nursing Practice (MENP) program, another program designed for those who already have a bachelor’s degree.
+Graduates of this program earn a Master of Science in Nursing (MSN).
 This type of program can also be completed in under two years.

 In the 1990s, nursing schools developed accelerated nursing programs to attract people who wanted to enter nursing with a bachelor’s degree.
 Initially, there were about 30 such second-degree nursing programs in the United States.
-As of 2018, the American Association of Colleges of Nursing (AACN) counted 282 accelerated BSN programs in the U.S. and Guam, with 30 more about to be launched.
+As of 2023, the American Association of Colleges of Nursing (AACN) counted 317 accelerated BSN programs in the U.S. and Guam.
 The AACN currently has 63 master’s-level accelerated programs for entry into nursing on their membership list.

 Student enrollment in these programs has grown steadily.
 An AACN survey in 2017 showed that there were 19,541 students enrolled in accelerated baccalaureate programs.
 That number jumped to 23,354 students in 2018.
 Master’s-entry programs have seen similar increases: In 2017, there were 7,303 students enrolled and by 2018, the count had grown to 7,493 students.